Command-line Interface (CLI)

 option can be one or few of the optional arguments for all commands specified above and one more:

---comment allows to add comment to the IP
+--commentallows to add comment to the IP

 Example:

-The following command adds IP address 12.34.56.78 to the blocked port 5555 for tcp connections with a comment 'Some comment':
+The following command blocks port tcp 5555 to all IPs except 12.34.56.78 with a comment 'Some comment':

 imunify360-agent blocked-port-ip add 5555:tcp --ips 12.34.56.78 --comment 'Some comment'